The mean number of 3-torsion elements in ray class groups of quadratic fields: Parametrization of -torsion elements in ray class groups of quadratic fields

-We now state the main result of this section, which describes the correspondence between $c$-valid pairs and index-$3$ subgroups of $\Cl(K_2,c)$.
+We now state the main result of this section, which describes a correspondence between $c$-valid pairs and index-$3$ subgroups of $\Cl(K_2,c)$.
 This will allow us to later determine the size of $\Cl_3(K_2,c)$ in terms of $c$-valid cubic fields.

-\begin{theorem} Let $c = c'$ or $c = 9c'$ for any squarefree integer $c'$.
+\begin{theorem} Let $c$ be a positive integer which is squarefree away from 3, and additionally, $27 \nmid c$.
 There is a natural bijection between pairs $(K_2,G)$ consisting of a quadratic field $K_2$ along with an index-3 subgroup $G$ of $\Cl(K_2,c)$ and isomorphism classes of non-trivial $c$-valid pairs. \end{theorem}

 When $c = 1$ and $\Cl_3(K_2) = \Cl_3(K_2,1)$, Theorem \ref{raypara} is simply the bijection used in \cite{dh} between nowhere totally ramified cubic fields and index-3 subgroups of the class groups of quadratic fields (see also \cite{simple}).
 We prove this generalization by studying prime ramification in (cubic) subfields contained within the Galois closure of an arbitrary cubic cyclic extension $K_6$ over $K_2$.
 These cubic subfields turn out to be $c$-valid iff $K_6$ is unramified away from $c$.